-|Users cannot purchase products without registration||After users register, they can purchase all products in one click.
+|Users cannot purchase products without registration.||After users register, they can purchase all products in one click.
 They will also regularly receive email updates on discounts, special offers, and bonuses.|

 Pagination is the process of dividing a product catalog into pages.
 Search bots check these pages right after the main page.
-Thus, an online store with poor pagination usually has bad ranking, low sales, poor usability and conversion.
+Thus, an online store with poor pagination usually has a bad ranking, low sales, and poor usability and conversion.

 |Main page||Pagination pages|